blockdeep/libro/src/high/Be_Careful_With_Storage_Growth.md

 ## Description

-Allowing unlimited entries in storage structures can lead to overflow, increased costs, and performance issues during operations that manage these storage items.
+Allowing unlimited entries in storage structures can lead to uncontrolled storage growth, resulting in overflow, increased costs, and performance issues during operations that manage these storage items.
+In a blockchain context, this can impact execution weight, hinder scalability, and degrade network performance.

 ## What should be avoided